What's an LMS?

 You can do this by either creating your course material from scratch (by writing your lessons' content inside the LMS), or by importing existing material (a Word document, a PowerPoint presentation, Wikipedia articles, etc.).

-Advanced LMS platforms, such as TalentLMS, let you add course material from various sources and in different formats, and even allow you to incorporate multimedia files (video, audio, graphics, etc.) to your lessons.
+Advanced LMS software, like TalentLMS, let you add course material from various sources and in different formats, and even allow you to incorporate multimedia files (video, audio, graphics, etc.) to your lessons.

 Another essential feature related to course creation is the easy inclusion of online assets (from YouTube videos and Wikipedia articles to online presentations and tweets), which lets you leverage the wealth of material available online.